timbuchinger/chromadb-ui/memory-bank/systemPatterns.md

    - Theme-aware loading states
    - Loading state for buttons and operations
    - Full-screen loading overlay option

+### Metadata Management

+1.  **Type Selection:**
+    -   Users can select the data type for each metadata field using a dropdown menu.
+    -   Supported data types: String, Integer, Float, Boolean.

+2.  **Validation:**
+    -   The application validates the metadata values based on the selected data type.
+    -   Error messages are displayed if the values do not match the selected data type.

+3.  **UI Interactions:**
+    -   Add Field button to add new metadata fields.
+    -   Clear All button to clear all metadata fields.
+    -   Remove button to remove individual metadata fields.

 ## Common Implementation Patterns